 GoodWhat speeds are people actually getting?

-Across 4 postcode districts in Mid and East Antrim, by premises count, typical speed and gigabit coverage.
+Across 4 postcode districts in Mid and East Antrim, by connection count, typical speed and gigabit coverage.

 Nearby areas